w3c-webmob/netinfo-usecases/README.md

 ![iOS will detect when the device switches from Wi-Fi to cellular and stops downloads that exceed 100Mb](images/ios_cell_switch.png)

 ### Audible
 Audio books are generally around 50-100mb and come in individual pieces (which contain a range of book chapters).
-This means that a book can be on average about 100mb.
+This means that an audio book can be on average about 100mb.

-The [Audible](https://itunes.apple.com/us/app/audiobooks-from-audible/id379693831?mt=8) application on iOS won't let a user download books over cellular unless they explicitly set an option in the application's setting.
+The [Audible](https://itunes.apple.com/us/app/audiobooks-from-audible/id379693831?mt=8) application on iOS won't let a user download audio books over cellular unless they explicitly set an option in the application's setting.

 ![Audible's app settings on iOS](images/ios_audible_wifi_only.png)

-Even when set to allow downloading over the cellular network, audible lets the user know that they can disable this through the settings.
+Even when set to allow downloading over the cellular network, audible lets the user know that they can disable this through the application's settings.

 ![Audible pops up a warning to let the user know they are about to download a large file over cellular](images/ios_audible_over_cell.png)

-The Audile app will also detect when network connection switches from WI-FI to cellular and inform the user.
+The Audible app will also detect when network connection switches from WI-FI to cellular and informs the user.
 When this happens, Audible will either continue the download on cellular automatically or halt the download.

 ![During a download, Audible informs the user if it detects that the connection to Wi-Fi is lost.](images/ios_audible_cell_switch.png)